 Staff, parents and fellow students may become aware of warning signs that might indicate that a student is experiencing difficulties that may lead to self-harm or suicide.
-Within Halliford School, the Matrons, School Counsellor and the Designated Safeguarding Lead work in partnership when managing self-harm matters.
-Anybody concerned about a student must liaise with Matron or the Designated Safeguarding Lead (or a deputy in his absence) who will follow up with sensitivity, discretion and in line with the Safeguarding Policy.
+Within Halliford School, the Matrons, School Counsellor and the Safeguarding Team work in partnership when managing self-harm matters.
+Anybody concerned about a student must liaise with Matron or the Safeguarding Team who will follow up with sensitivity, discretion and in line with the Safeguarding Policy.